MarkZsombor/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-The front end of the app is build using HTML, CSS, JS, jQuery and AJAX to visually match a provided specification.
+The front end of the app is build using HTML, SASS, JS, jQuery and AJAX to visually match a provided specification.

 The back end of the app is build using Node, Express and MongoDB.